ms328/git-linux-cheatsheet/readme.md

 cp --> Copies files (use r for directories) mv --> Moves or renames files and directories cat --> Displays the contents of a file grep --> Searches text in files

+Git
+git init --> Initializes a new Git repository